andruhon/pico-dog/README.md

 (may need to actually restart the Pico, to pick up changes)

 `mpremote df` to make sure some space left on pico.

+## Custom sounds
+When using your own sounds make syre they are 16 bit with 16000 sample rate wav files.
+You can use Kwave open source editor to convert files.

+If you copied dodgy file and your Pico seems to be bricked - flash it ith official Raspberry memory reset https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#resetting-flash-memory (flash_nuke.uf2)

 # Circuit